stephaniekyyip/electronicRainGauge/README.md

 My role in the project included constructing the rain gauge hardware and writing Arduino code for the microcontroller to control the various electronic components.

 ### How the Rain Gauge Works
-The rain gauge design involves a funnel attached to a PVC pipe that allows water to be collected in the PVC.
-At the bottom of the PVC pipe is a pressure sensor used to find the pressure of the rainwater, which is encased in waterproofed housing.
-Wires from the pressure sensor are threaded through a waterproof box to connect to the breadboard inside that houses the rest of the electronic components.
+The rain gauge design involved a funnel attached to a PVC pipe that allowed water to be collected in the PVC.
+At the bottom of the PVC pipe was a pressure sensor used to find the pressure of the rainwater, which was encased in a waterproofed container.
+Wires from the pressure sensor were threaded through a waterproof box to connect to the breadboard inside that contains the rest of the electronic components.
 The second pressure sensor on the breadboard is used to find the atmospheric pressure.

-The rain gauge used two pressure sensors to find a differential pressure, which can be used to to find the depth of rainwater collected in a PVC tube after calibration.
+The two pressure sensors are used to find a differential pressure, which can be used to to find the depth of rainwater collected in a PVC tube after calibration.
 This pressure measurement, along with the current time measured by the Real Time Clock (RTC), was logged onto a micro SD card at a set interval of 15 minutes.
 The idea is that the rain gauge can be set outside to automatically collect rain data with minimal maintenance, which includes retrieving the SD card to collect the data and changing the batteries.

 ### Structure of the Rain Gauge Code
 - Loop continously: